signal-yen/fftw3-3ds/README.md

 3- run the following command: "./compile_3ds.sh" on the MSYS2 shell (it will also install the library to devkitPro's portlibs directory)

-Below is FFTW's original README.MD:
+Below is FFTW's original README (changed to README.MD):
 -----------------------------------

 FFTW is a free collection of fast C routines for computing the